mitranim/wordplay/readme.md

 kidchen © M

-seetuation (requires examination) © M
+seetuation (as it appears to external observers; requires examination) © M

 sexplicit © LJ